 - What other solutions are you looking at?
 Why those?

-Align to the customer journey, and you’ll get to the root of what your prospect wants to talk about, rather than bumbling through a list of ‘required’ questions.
+Align to the customer journey to find the root of what your prospect wants to talk about, rather than bumbling through a list of ‘required’ questions.

-One way to avoid this is to book your discovery calls smarter.
+One way to avoid this is to get smarter about how you book discovery calls.
 Look at your calendar before you set the appointment, and think about when your prospects are more likely to be busy and lose track of time.
-This would probably include Monday mornings, the morning after a holiday, or Friday afternoons.
-But it could include other times that are specific to your target market (such as the end of the quarter for sales teams).
+For example, Monday mornings, the morning after a holiday, or Friday afternoons are probably out.
+But it could include other times that are specific to your target market (such as the end of the quarter for sales teams.)

 Schedule smarter by using your intimate knowledge of your customer profile to your advantage.
 That’ll help you reduce the number of no-shows.
 Consider using scheduling tools like Calendly or Savvy Cal to make it easier to find a time that works for everyone.

-Anytime you schedule a meeting with a prospect, they should be aware of the plan for this meeting.
+Anytime you schedule a meeting with a prospect, they should know what to expect from the call.

 Creating and sending a meeting agenda for your discovery call tells your prospect 3 things: